Pudliszki: History

 Near the village, there is a prehistoric burial ground where tools from about 2400–2700 years ago were found.
 The area formed part of Poland since the establishment of the state in the 10th century.
 In the 10th century a defensive stronghold was located nearby.
-In the 14th century, as a reward for his war services, Polish King Władysław II Jagiełło granted knight Marcin Pudliszko of Abdank coat of arms the territory on which the village was founded.
+In the 14th century, as a reward for his war services, Polish King Władysław II Jagiełło granted knight Marcin Pudliszko the Abdank coat of arms for the territory on which the village was founded.
 It was named Pudliszki after its founder.
 Pudliszki was a private village of Polish nobility, including the Pudliszko, Gostyński, Gorzeński, Wilczyński and Morawski families, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 The village was annexed by Prussia in the Second Partition of Poland in 1793.
 It was regained by Poles in 1807 and included within the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, the village was reannexed by Prussia.
 In 1823, Polish writer and economic activist Count Józef Łubieński, son of politician and captain Feliks Łubieński, married the heiress of Pudliszki and the village passed the Łubieński family.
 In Pudliszki, Józef Łubieński organized a meeting of generals Dezydery Chłapowski, Franciszek Morawski and Jan Nepomucen Umiński and poet Adam Mickiewicz to organize weapons for the Polish November Uprising in the Russian Partition of Poland.
 In 1842 and 1846 the Łubieński family hosted poet Cyprian Kamil Norwid in Pudliszki.
 Józef Łubieński began the local tradition of industrial food processing by founding a sugar refinery in 1847.

 Following World War I, Poland regained independence and control of the village.
 In the 1920s, Stanisław Fenrych founded the Pudliszki food company in the village, which soon became the first ketchup factory in Poland.
-Fenrych also developed dairy production in Pudliszki and produced traditional Polish candies krówki that were exported to Czechoslovakia, France, and Germany.
+Fenrych also developed dairy production in Pudliszki and produced traditional Polish candies krówki that were exported to Czechoslovakia, France and Germany.
 During a visit to Fenrych's farm and enterprise, President of Poland Ignacy Mościcki called it exemplary.
 In the interwar period Pudliszki was also visited by cardinal and Primate of Poland August Hlond, painter Jerzy Kossak and parliamentarian and future Prime Minister of Poland in exile Stanisław Mikołajczyk.
 In the late 1920s, Fenrych built a narrow-gauge railroad to nearby Karzec.